Kandem LBL Red Bakelite Desk Lamp model 03 14.3

 VEB Leuchtenbau Leipzig

-In 1951 the reorganization or reestablishment of the state enterprise “VEB Leuchtenbau Leipzig” takes place, shortly LBL.
+In 1951 the reorganisation or reestablishment of the state enterprise “VEB Leuchtenbau Leipzig” takes place, shortly LBL.
 It was the largest luminaire manufacturer in the GDR with 1100 employees.

 In the late 1950s street luminaires in the form of a spoon were made.
 A well known design used for many streets in the GDR and the USSR.